Floydlang/floyd/docs/floyd_systems.md

 Above, level 4: Code

-Notice: a component used in several containers or a piece of code that appears in several components will *appear in each*, seamingly like duplicates.
+Notice: a component used in several containers or a piece of code that appears in several components will *appear in each*, appearing like they are duplicates.
 The perspective of the diagrams is **logic dependencies**.
 These diagrams don't show the physical dependencies -- which source files or libraries that depends on each other.